Cooperative Retriever and Ranker in Deep Recommenders: Introduction

 \subsection{Our Solution}

-To overcome the existing problem, we propose a novel framework for cooperatively training the retriever and ranker, a.k.a. \textbf{CoRR} (\textbf{Co}operative \textbf{R}etriever and \textbf{R}anker).
+In this work, we propose a novel framework for the cooperative training of the retriever and ranker, a.k.a. \textbf{CoRR} (\textbf{Co}operative \textbf{R}etriever and \textbf{R}anker).
 In our framework, the retriever and ranker are simultaneously trained within a unified workflow, where both models can be mutually reinforced.

-$\bullet$ \textbf{Training of ranker}.
-The ranker is trained with sampled softmax~\cite{bengio2008adaptive} on top of the hard negative items sampled from the retriever.
-Particularly, instead of working with the ``easy negatives'' randomly sampled from the whole items~\cite{rendle2009bpr,zhou2018deep,guo2017deepfm}, the ranker is trained to discriminate the true positive from the hard negatives sampled from the retriever. {Such a change is beneficial to the overall recommendation quality when the retriever and ranker are assembled as a cascaded pipeline.} Moreover, with the improved accuracy of the retriever, negative samples drawn from the retriever will become increasingly harder, which may further contribute to the discriminative capability of the ranker.

-$\bullet$ \textbf{Training of retriever}.
-On one hand, the retriever is learned from recommendation data via sampled softmax and from the ranker via knowledge distillation~\cite{hinton2015distilling}.
-In a specific context, a small set of items are sampled in the first place.
-Then, the ranker is required to predict context-aware fine-grained preferences towards the sampled items.
-The retriever is expected to generate the same ranking order for the sampled items as the ranker; to this end, the KL-divergence is minimized for the normalized predictions between the retriever and ranker~\cite{hinton2015distilling}.
-Compared with the conventional training methods (typically on top of contrastive learning), knowledge distillation is preferable for two reasons. {Firstly, the high-preference items, whether interacted or not, will probably get highly-rated by the ranker; as a result, such items will virtually become positive samples, which substantially augments the recommendation data.
-Secondly, unlike the conventional methods where all the non-interacted items are equally treated as negative samples, the low-preference items will probably be low-rated by the ranker, thus being penalized more when the retriever is trained.
-By doing so, the false negative issues for the non-interacted items can be largely alleviated.}
+{$\bullet$ \textbf{Training of retriever}.
+On one hand, the retriever is learned from both user-item interactions via sampled softmax and the ranker's predictions via knowledge distillation~\cite{hinton2015distilling}.
+In a specific context, a few items are sampled firstly.
+Then, the ranker is required to predict the fine-grained preferences towards the sampled items.
+Rather than preserving the absolute preference scores, the retriever is required to generate the same ranking order for the sampled items as the ranker.
+To realize this goal, the KL-divergence is minimized for the softmax-normalized predictions between the retriever and ranker~\cite{hinton2015distilling}.
+In this case, user's preferred items, whether interacted or not, will probably get highly-rated by the ranker, while real non-interested items get lower-rated (thanks to the highly-precise ranker).
+As a result, such items will \textbf{virtually become labeled samples}, which {substantially augment the training data}.